RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This 3.4-gallon generator is great for those unexpected moments of power loss.
 It doesn’t rely on your RV battery but instead relies on gasoline to be able to churn out the 3500 Watts your appliances need to operate.
 It can survive for up to 12 hours on a full tank of gas.

 The downsides to this generator are that it relies on gasoline which can cost you even more money when there are cheaper and more effective alternatives out there.
 The three outlets are great but, again, there are more options with more outlets built-in.
-Like with every generator it produces noise.
+Like with most generators it does produces some noise.

 Best RV Inverter Transfer Switch: